shadowspawn/nvh/.github/CONTRIBUTING.md

 ## Pull Requests

-Pull Requests will be considered, but I may not accept your pull request, or I may change it significantly.
+Pull Requests will be considered.
 Please open an issue to discuss your idea before requesting big changes.

+Please submit pull requests against the `develop` branch.

 Follow the existing code-style, which is influenced by Google's [Shell Style Guide](https://google.github.io/styleguide/shell.xml).

-Please submit pull requests against the `develop` branch.
+Don't change the version number, that is decided when the release is being prepared.

+You can add an entry to `CHANGELOG`, but if there are other pull requests open then put the changelog entry in the pull request instead to avoid merge conflicts.

 I maintain the project in my own time, but you can expect a response within 7 days.